 Autism is a genetically linked, neurodevelopmental disorder diagnosed in early childhood.
 It is characterized by impairments in social interaction, deficits in verbal and non-verbal communication, and repetitive, stereotyped patterns of behavior.

 The most recent prevalence study by the Centers for Disease Control (CDC) estimates that 1 in 68 children are diagnosed with and ASD, up from 1 in 145 only a few years ago.
-Without effective treatment, ASD can progress to an incapacitating, lifelong disability, and lead to a life of isolation and dependency, possibly requiring institutional care.
-Fortunately, children who receive early, intensive intervention have been shown to make significant and lasting improvement in both the elimination of problem behavior and the acquisition of crucial skills.

 The characteristic behaviors of autism spectrum disorders may or may not be apparent in infancy (18 to 24 months), but usually become obvious during early childhood (24 months to 6 years).
 As part of a well-baby/well-child visit, your child’s doctor should do a “developmental screening,” asking specific questions about your baby’s progress.
 The National Institute of Child Health and Human Development (NICHD) lists five behaviors that signal further evaluation is warranted: